sematic-ai/sematic/docs/glossary.md

 See [Root function](#root-entry-point-function).

+## Resolvers

+Resolvers dictate how your pipeline gets "resolved".
+Resolving a pipeline means going through its DAG (in-memory graph of `Future` objects), and proceeding to executing each step as its inputs are available.

+Different resolvers offer different resolution strategies:

+- **`SilentResolver`** – will resolve a pipeline without persisting anything to disk or the database.
+This is ideal for testing or iterating without poluting the database.
+This also means that pipelines resolved with `SilentResolver` are not tracked and therefore not visualizable in the web dashboard.
+- **`LocalResolver`** – will resolve a pipeline on the machine where it was called (typically you local dev machine).
+It will persist artifacts and track metadata in the database.
+Runs will be visualizable in the dashboard.
+No parallelization is applied, the graph is topologically sorted.
+See [Local execution](./local-execution.md).
+- **`CloudResolver`** – will submit a pipeline to execute on a Kubernetes cluster.
+This can be used to leverage step-dependent cloud resources (e.g.
+  GPUs, high-memory VMs, etc.).
+See [Cloud resolver](./cloud-resolver.md).

 ## Root, entry-point function

 The root Sematic Function is the one on which you call `.resolve()`.
 It is the